 The ability to make a difference and job satisfaction are so closely linked, most people will not remain in a role unless they feel as if they have a sense of purpose.
-Marketeers you are no different.
-Here are creative campaigns, we simply can’t resist mentally high-fiving and supporting.
+Those in marketing jobs are no different.
+In fact, marketing can be the most powerful tool of all to help bring positive change to society.
+Here are five creative campaigns that have shaped society we simply can’t resist mentally high-fiving:

-Nestle decided to create a social experiment, which captured and recorded the number of times people look at a woman’s’ breasts.
-This was done in partnership with Keep A Breast foundation, to encourage women to check themselves for cancer.
-The premise was that you may be surprised how often people check out your boobs, but how often do you check yourself? #CheckYourSelfie
+In 2014, Nestle Fitness created a social experiment which captured and recorded the number of times people ‘check out’ a woman’s breasts during an average day in London.
+The #CheckYourSelfie campaign, created in partnership with Keep A Breast foundation, aimed to encourage women to check themselves for breast cancer – the premise being that you may be surprised how often people check out your boobs, but how often do you check yourself?

 The most alluring part of marketing is the breadth of creativity that can be implemented and the difference one can make.
 To make your work count in society, work for a company that will realise the potential in your ideas.